SimonBiggs/scriptedforms/README.md

 # Scripted Forms

-Quickly and easily create powerful form like front ends for python scripts and packages using markdown.
+Quickly and easily create powerful reactive form like front ends for python scripts and packages using markdown.

 ## Quick start